19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) from the sum standing to the member’s credit in that account.

+[Act 26 of 2016 wef 01/01/2017]

 [Act 24 of 2013 wef 01/06/2014]

 (8B) Where any amount has been set aside or topped-up in the member’s retirement account for the purposes of subsection (8A)(a), the amount standing to the credit of the member in his retirement account may be withdrawn by the member in accordance with such terms and conditions as the Minister may from time to time impose.

 [Act 24 of 2013 wef 01/01/2014]

+(8C) A member who has attained the prescribed age and who need not comply with subsection (6)(a) by reason of subsection (8)(e) is entitled, in accordance with any regulations made under section 77(1) —

+(a) where any amount standing to the member’s credit in the member’s retirement account is deposited with an approved bank or retained in the member’s retirement account under subsection (6C)(a), to withdraw the amount or such part of the amount, as the Board may determine, which was so deposited or retained; and

+(b) where any amount standing to the member’s credit in the member’s retirement account is used to purchase an approved annuity under subsection (6C)(b), to surrender the approved annuity.

+[Act 6 of 2016 wef 01/01/2017]

-(8C) Notwithstanding subsections (2A), (6), (7B) and (8A) and section 27, where any amount which a relevant member is entitled to withdraw from his retirement account under subsection (7), or which is due to a relevant member under section 27K(6), has been transferred or paid by the Board into his ordinary account, the Board may, on his application, permit him to withdraw that amount.
+(8D) Despite sections 14(2), 15(2), (2A), (6), (6C), (7), (7B) and (8A) and 27, where the Board has transferred or paid any amount into a member’s account in the Fund (called in this section the transferred amount), the Board may, on the member’s application, permit the member to withdraw an amount determined by the Board —

-[18/2009]
+(a) from one or more accounts in the Fund as the Board may determine;

+(b) in circumstances prescribed by regulations made under section 77(1); and

+(c) if the member satisfies such requirements as the Board may specify.

+[Act 6 of 2016 wef 01/01/2017]

+(8E) An application under subsection (8D) must be made within such time as may be prescribed by regulations made under section 77(1), and different times may be prescribed for different types of withdrawals.

+[Act 6 of 2016 wef 01/01/2017]

+(8F) The amount that the Board may permit a member to withdraw under subsection (8D) must not exceed the transferred amount.

+[Act 6 of 2016 wef 01/01/2017]

-(9) Where a member or his spouse owns any immovable property of a value equal to or exceeding the minimum sum, the Board may, on an application made before 1st January 2013, permit the member —
+(9) Where a member or his spouse owns any immovable property of a value equal to or exceeding the retirement sum, the Board may, on an application made before 1st January 2013, permit the member —

-(a) to withdraw the amount referred to in subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or
+(a) to withdraw the amount referred to in the former subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or

 (b) to surrender his approved annuity,

-if the member or his spouse, as the case may be, agrees to the creation of a charge on the immovable property owned by him or his spouse, to secure the payment to the Board of the minimum sum.
+if the member or his spouse, as the case may be, agrees to the creation of a charge on the immovable property owned by him or his spouse, to secure the payment to the Board of the retirement sum.

+[Act 26 of 2016 wef 01/01/2017]

+[Act 6 of 2016 wef 01/01/2017]

 [5/87; 39/2000; 15/2006; 18/2009; 23/2012]

-(9A) Where a member and one or more related persons jointly own any immovable property of a value equal to or exceeding the minimum sum, the Board may, on an application made before 1st January 2013, permit the member —
+(9A) Where a member and one or more related persons jointly own any immovable property of a value equal to or exceeding the retirement sum, the Board may, on an application made before 1st January 2013, permit the member —

-(a) to withdraw the amount referred to in subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or
+(a) to withdraw the amount referred to in the former subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or

 (b) to surrender his approved annuity,

-if the member and the related person or persons, as the case may be, agree to the creation of a charge on the immovable property owned by them to secure the payment to the Board of the minimum sum.
+if the member and the related person or persons, as the case may be, agree to the creation of a charge on the immovable property owned by them to secure the payment to the Board of the retirement sum.

+[Act 26 of 2016 wef 01/01/2017]

+[Act 6 of 2016 wef 01/01/2017]

 [39/2000; 18/2009; 23/2012]

 (10) Where a member or his spouse or both of them jointly own any immovable property sold by an approved developer, by a Housing Authority or by a lessee of a Housing Authority, the Board may, on an application made before 1st January 2013, permit the member —

-(a) to withdraw the amount referred to in subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or
+(a) to withdraw the amount referred to in the former subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or

 (b) to surrender his approved annuity,

-if the member or his spouse (or both of them), as the case may be, gives an undertaking to refund to the Board an amount equal to the member’s minimum sum or part thereof which is required to be set aside in the event the property is sold or otherwise disposed of.
+if the member or his spouse (or both of them), as the case may be, gives an undertaking to refund to the Board an amount equal to the member’s retirement sum or part thereof which is required to be set aside in the event the property is sold or otherwise disposed of.

+[Act 26 of 2016 wef 01/01/2017]

+[Act 6 of 2016 wef 01/01/2017]

 [5/87; 40/2007; 18/2009; 20/2011; 23/2012]

 (10A) Where a member and one or more persons jointly own any immovable property sold by an approved developer, by a Housing Authority or by a lessee of a Housing Authority, the Board may, on an application made before 1st January 2013, permit the member —

-(a) to withdraw the amount referred to in subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or
+(a) to withdraw the amount referred to in the former subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or

 (b) to surrender his approved annuity,

-if the member and the person or persons, as the case may be, give an undertaking to refund to the Board an amount equal to the member’s minimum sum or part thereof which is required to be set aside in the event the property is sold or otherwise disposed of.
+if the member and the person or persons, as the case may be, give an undertaking to refund to the Board an amount equal to the member’s retirement sum or part thereof which is required to be set aside in the event the property is sold or otherwise disposed of.

+[Act 26 of 2016 wef 01/01/2017]

+[Act 6 of 2016 wef 01/01/2017]

 [39/2000; 40/2007; 18/2009; 20/2011; 23/2012]